eclipse-sumo/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

 mode](../Installing/Linux_Build.md#building_the_sumo_binaries_with_cmake_recommended))

 ### Generating a log of all traci commands
-To share a traci scenario (i.e. in a bug report) it may be useful to seperate the logic of the traci script from the actual commands.
+To share a traci scenario (i.e. in a bug report) it may be useful to separate the logic of the traci script from the actual commands.
 For this, the function `traci.start` accepts the optional arguments `traceFile` and `traceGetters`.
 When calling `traci.start([<commands>], traceFile=<LOG_FILE_PATH>)` all traci commands that were sent to sumo will be written to the given LOG_FILE_PATH.
 This allows re-running the scenario without the original runner script.